Fast Robust Kernel Regression through Sign Gradient Descent with Early Stopping

 Before stating the proposition, we first review the three gradient-based algorithms and their corresponding infinitesimal step-size versions.
 For a loss function, $L(\cdot)$, that quantifies the reconstruction error, we denote the gradient and its maximum component at time step $k$ as

 where the absolute value of the gradient is evaluated element-wise.
 The update rules of gradient descent/flow, sign gradient descent/flow, and coordinate descent/flow are stated in Equation \ref{eq:gd_updates}, where $\eta$ denotes the optimization step size, and where $\bm{I_m}(t)$ is a diagonal matrix that defines which gradient component(s) that is updated at time $t$ (for details about $\bm{I_m}$, see \citet{allerbo2022elastic}).

-\textbf{Remark 1:} For coordinate descent, in each iteration, only the coordinate corresponding to the maximal absolute gradient value is updated.\\ \textbf{Remark 2:} The name ``coordinate descent'' is sometimes also used for other, related, algorithms.
+\begin{remark} For coordinate descent (flow), in each iteration (at each time), only the coordinate(s) corresponding to the maximal absolute gradient value is updated. \end{remark} \begin{remark} The name ``coordinate descent'' is sometimes also used for other, related, algorithms. \end{remark}

 \begin{prop}~\\ \begin{enumerate} \item[(a)] Let $\betahinfv(c)$ denote the solution to

 and let $\betahsgfv(t)$ denote the solution to

 When $\X^\top\X$ is diagonal, with elements $\{s_{ii}\}_{i=1}^p$, the two solutions decompose element-wise and coincide for $c=t$: